Baby Yoda Headband Craft [Free Template]

 - Markers or crayons (if using the color in version)

-- Baby Yoda template (enter your email in the form at the end of this post to have the link sent to you)
+- Baby Yoda template (unlock the free template at the end of the post)

 Directions

-Position the pink inner ears so they line up with the head and so that the bottom of them hang off the ear.
+Position the pink inner ears so they line up with the head and so that the bottom of them hangs off the ear.
 Glue them in place, then trim off the excess paper.

 Take the completed mouth and glue it slightly below the nose, in the middle of the headband.